-The Tourism Industry is developed with a distinctive concept under the title of ‘one island, one resort’.
-Each island consist of an exclusive hotel and runs with a workforce living in the resort entirely based on the hospitality sector.
+The industry first developed with a distinctive concept under the title of ‘one island, one resort’, whereby each island consists of an exclusive hotel and runs with a workforce living in the resort entirely based on the hospitality sector.
 Each of these islands have their own house reef for the visitors to enjoy the natural aquamarine life.
-Typically all resorts are based on the laidback lifestyle though some resorts are managed as clubs with lots of activities every day.

-The population of the Maldives, due it its geography is spread around the 90,000 square kilometers making it the most geographically dispersed country in the world.
-The population of 300,000 people inhabits in 192 islands in the country out of the 1192 islands.
-A significant number of around 100,000 of the population lives in the capital male’ and nearby Male’ atoll due to the abundant services like jobs, healthcare and education.
+The population of the Maldives, due to its geography is spread around 90,000 square kilometers making it the most geographically dispersed country in the world.
+The population of 450,000 people inhabit 192 islands in the country out of the 1192 islands.
+A significant number of around 200,000 of the population lives in the capital Male’.

 A proud history and rich culture evolved from the first settlers who were from various parts of the world travelling the seas in ancient times.
 The Maldives has been a melting pot of different cultures as people from different parts of the world came here and settled down.
 Some of the local music and dance for instance resemble African influences, with hand beating of drums and songs in a language that is not known to any but certainly represents that of East African countries.